Health and Safety

 Lucas Roxo

-Lucas Roxo is a documentary filmmaker and a media educator.
+Lucas Roxo Villa Albertine resident, is a documentary filmmaker and a media educator.
 Convinced that information should not be produced only by professionals, his work consisted in settling in popular neighborhoods to participate in the creation of community media.
 In parallel, he pursued a career as a documentary filmmaker.
 He was the author of the short documentary I Feel Your Absence, about his family’s exile from Portugal to France, and just finished his second short film, No Man Was Borned To Be Stepped On, which tells the story of a social bandit in northern Brazil and how its memory echoes with anti-Bolsonaro activists today.

 Our event partners